-The information in this section has been prepared by Stephen Glass, a consultant to Aurcana.
-Aurcana has extensive environmental baseline information in their possession collected by previous mine owners and their consultants.
-The mine was in operation between 2012 and 2014.
+The information in this section has been supplied by employees of Rio Grande Mining Company, as well as their environmental, engineering, and reclamation consultants.
+RGMC has extensive environmental baseline information in their possession collected by previous mine owners and their consultants.

-The Shafter project is controlled by Aurcana through their ownership of fee land and a minerals lease and exploration license from the Texas General Land Office (see Section 4).
 Ingress and egress to the property is from State Highway 67.
 While the Shafter project falls under state (Texas), county (Presidio), and limited federal agency purview with respect to environmental permits and approvals, primary permitting authority rests with the Texas Commission on Environmental Quality ("TCEQ").
 The reader should note that while the Texas Natural Resource Conservation Commission ("TNRCC") is cited occasionally in the following section with reference to historical facts, TNRCC has been renamed TCEQ.